haghfizzuddin/Infosec-encyclopedia/README.md

 # Infosec-encyclopedia

-This is an ongoing compilation of resources we have found helpful and tools we use.
+This is an ongoing compilation of resources that are found helpful and tools suitable.
 If you're new to InfoSec and are looking for a concentrated list of resources to get started, check out [Cybersecurity Starter](https://github.com/haghfizzuddin/Cybersecurity-starter).

 ## Table of Contents